 Scheduling an appointment with your doctor to discuss your pregnancy plans is a great place to start.
 Your doctor will be able to assess your current health and any past health concerns relevant to pregnancy.
 During the consultation, the doctor will probably also take details of your family’s medical history to spot any health problems that could be passed on in pregnancy.

 Your doctor will advise you on any changes you may need to make to your current medication and recommend any supplements, such as folic acid, for you to take before and during pregnancy.
+If you’ve always had problems with indigestion and constipation, pregnancy may exacerbate these issues.
+Hence, talk to your doctor about taking reliable probiotics supplements that are safe to take before, during, and after pregnancy.

 Getting your body healthy is an excellent way to prepare for pregnancy.
 There is no need to start an intense workout routine.
 Instead, simple lifestyle changes are all that is needed to get you healthy and ready to conceive.